-Weekly in-house checks that all fire fighting equipment remains available for use and operational.
+Weekly in-house checks are undertaken to ensure that all firefighting equipment remains available for use and operational.

-ACTIVE SECURITY undertakes an annual maintenance service of all fire fighting equipment.

-Defective equipment or extinguishers that need recharging should be taken out of service and reported direct to ACTIVE SECURITY.
+Chubb undertakes an annual maintenance service of all firefighting equipment.
+Defective equipment or extinguishers that need recharging should be taken out of service and reported direct to Chubb.